How democracy will destroy modern civilisation

 The global droughts and subsequent food shortages are merely a page filler for our newspapers at the moment, but the real impact to real people will soon arrive.

 Year after year of drought and agriculture failures will soon begin affects food availability.

 In addition, the rise of far eastern countries and its colossal hunger for energy and resources will leave the world’s already plateauing oil reserves spluttering as our re-election priority governments, attempt to restart the engines of commerce with very little fuel in the tanks.

-As our politicians celebrate that Land Rover are going into 24 hour production to supply the Chinese people with even more tools to heat up the planet and drink the last of the oil reserves faster, you have got to think, hang on, is nobody looking at the bigger picture here.
+As our politicians celebrate that Land Rover are going into 24-hour production to supply the Chinese people with even more tools to heat up the planet and drink the last of the oil reserves faster, you have got to think, hang on, is nobody looking at the bigger picture here.

-The answer of course is yes, the issues of our time are well known to everyone, from our politicians down to primary school children, but nothing is confronted because ordinary people can only wait every four years to express their opinions en mass, and when this time has come, you won’t see Turkey’s voting in favor of Christmas.
+The answer of course is yes, the issues of our time are well known to everyone, from our politicians down to primary school children, but nothing is confronted because ordinary people can only wait every four years to express their opinions en masse, and when this time has come, you won’t see Turkey’s voting in favor of Christmas.

-For these reasons, we will see in most our lifetimes, the collapse of the marine diversity and huge swathes of land based biodiversity.
+For these reasons, we will see in most our lifetimes, the collapse of the marine diversity and huge swathes of land-based biodiversity.